ismapolis/Aries-credential-flow/README.md

 #### Propose and Offer

 Holder sends a `propose-credential` message to credential Issuer.
 The Issuer retrieves the `credential_preview` attribute from received message and checks whether any credential schema with strict compatible claims is registered.
-The attributes from the credential_preview must be a subset of the attributes from a credential schema.
+The attributes from the `credential_preview` must be a subset of the attributes from a credential schema.

-If there is any compatible schema, Issuer generates corresponding verifiable credentials without proof and send `offer-credential` to Holder.
+If there is any compatible schema, Issuer generates corresponding verifiable credentials without proof and sends `offer-credential` to Holder.

 **_Note:_**
 The mechanism used in the specification may not be very useful when discussing the claims a credential should have.
 In the `offer-credential` message, the specification introduces the attribute `multiple_available`.
 This attribute is used to communicate to the Holder that there are multiple credentials of the same type available to be issued, but it does not provide information about the specific claim values associated with each credential.